cbs-news-data/wage-theft-data/tasks/6-generate-state-reports/output/maine-wage-theft-report.md

 ### Overall amounts

 The data obtained by CBS News shows that, since 2016, 792 wage theft claims were filed with the Maine Department of Labor.
-The total amount assessed by the agency was 1977300.0699999998.
+The total amount owed was $1,977,300.07.

-The median amount assessed by the agency was 585.75.
+The median amount for each case was $585.75.
 Here's how losing that amount could impact an average worker in maine

-585.75 is the equivalent of:
+$585.75 is the equivalent of:
 * 0 weeks of pay for the average worker in maine.
 * 1 months of rent for the average renter in maine or 0 months of mortgage payments for the average homeowner in maine.
-* 144 tanks of gas for the average driver in maine.
-* 2 weeks of groceries for the average family in maine.\
+* 2 weeks of groceries for the average family in maine.

 ### Amounts paid to claimants

-0.8712121212121212% of the 792 wage theft cases provided by the Maine Department of Labor resulted in a payment to the claimant.
+1%% of the 792 wage theft cases provided by the Maine Department of Labor resulted in a payment to the claimant.

-The total amount paid to claimants was 1451891.01.
+The total amount paid to claimants was $1,451,891.01.

 Just because a person was paid doesn't mean they were paid the full amount they claimed.
 The median amount paid was 518.0.
 0.0% of the cases paid were paid in full.